Red Notice (film)

-Red Notice is a 2021 American action comedy film written and directed by Rawson Marshall Thurber starring Dwayne Johnson alongside Ryan Reynolds, Gal Gadot and Ritu Arya.
+Red Notice is a 2021 American action comedy film written and directed by Rawson Marshall Thurber starring Dwayne Johnson alongside Ryan Reynolds, Gal Gadot, and Ritu Arya.
 It marks the third collaboration between Thurber and Johnson, following Central Intelligence (2016) and Skyscraper (2018).
 In the film, an FBI agent reluctantly teams up with a renowned art thief in order to catch an even more notorious thief.

 Originally planned for release by Universal Pictures, the film was acquired by Netflix for distribution.
 It began a limited theatrical release on November 5, 2021, before digitally streaming on the platform on November 12, 2021.
-It was not very well received by critics for its plot and screenwriting, though the performances (particularly Johnson and Reynolds), action sequences and humor were praised.
+It received mixed reviews; critics criticized its plot and screenwriting but praised Johnson's and Reynolds' performance, as well as the action sequences and humor.
 Netflix claims the film became the most-watched film in its debut weekend, as well as having been the most-watched film on the platform until being surpassed by KPop Demon Hunters in 2025.
 It also became the 5th most-streamed movie title of 2021.
 Two sequels are in development and will be filmed back-to-back with Johnson, Reynolds, Gadot, and Thurber expected to return.